apache/iotdb/docs/Documentation/UserGuideV0.7.0/2-Concept.md

 * Device

-A devices is an installation equipped with sensors in real scenarios.
+A device is an installation equipped with sensors in real scenarios.
 In IoTDB, all sensors should have their corresponding devices.

 * Sensor